Rotorua Skatepark Re-development

 Design process for Kuirau Park site

-Rotorua Skatepark Re-development is currently at this stageA project team made up of Council staff, community advisors, an urban skate park designer and landscaper will work together to develop a concept design for the facility.
+Rotorua Skate Park Re-development is currently at this stageA project team made up of Council staff, community advisors, an urban skate park designer and landscaper will work together to develop a concept design for the facility.
 With a collaborative core the design principles will be to ensure the design compliments the unique geothermal nature and park-like qualities of Kuirau Park; caters for a variety of users and abilities; and includes seating, shade and sympathetic landscaping features that will make the park attractive to adjacent properties and road users.

 Initial Skatepark Concept Images